 - To develop core competencies in strategic and core infrastructure sectors like telecommunications, automobile, avionics, industrial, medical, solar, information and broadcasting, railways, intelligent transport systems, etc.

-- A number of state governments have also come up with separate state specific policies for electronics sector.
+- A number of state governments have also come up with separate state-specific policies for the electronics sector.

 Preferential Market Access: